 But in the global economic fallout of the pandemic has made investing in shares even riskier, and investors would do well to account for this higher risk when considering their investment choice.
 Many people choose to diversify their portfolio, holding gold and shares as counterpoints to risk.

 Managing stocks and shares can seem like a fun and engaging way to make your money work for you, but even if you know what you’re doing in the world of bull and bear markets, keeping abreast of all the latest developments can quickly turn into a full-time job.

-Gold, on the other hand, is safe, easy and incredibly convenient, with tax break advantages and rapid liquidation opportunities, allowing those with their finger on the pulse to both shore up their finances and make tidy profits as and when the possibilities arise.
+Gold, on the other hand, is safe, easy and incredibly convenient, with tax advantages depending on individual circumstances and rapid liquidation opportunities, allowing those with their finger on the pulse to both shore up their finances and take profits as and when the possibilities arise.

-Both gold and shares have their respective advantages and drawbacks, but in times like these when the future and the economy are uncertain, gold is the clear winner when it comes to long term investment.
+Both gold and shares have their respective advantages and drawbacks, but in times like these when the economy, and the future, are uncertain, gold offers the less risky option and a safe-haven in unprecedented times.